About

 Pulse oximeter, blood-pressure cuff, glucometer, otoscope, digital thermometer.
 Tele-medicine link via Starlink to a contracted physician in Almaty.

-Pre-cleared helicopter evacuation contracts with two carriers (Almaty and Astana).
+Established evacuation protocols with regional partners (Almaty and Astana).
 All guests are required to hold travel insurance with medical evacuation cover; we verify before departure.

 07 — Force majeure